-Assistant Professor, Department of Economics, Begum Rokeya University, Rangpur-5400, Bangladesh.
-Email: jani_parvin@yahoo.com Contact: 01713-091499 Analysis revealed that ethical issues remain a challenge for maternal health services provider, in respect of trust on health care providers.
-The level of trust on the maternal health care givers are/ positively influences the health outcome/is a problem for decision making which need to be aware.
+Across the world ethical issues remain a challenge for maternal health services providers.
+The level of trust on maternal health care givers positively influences the health outcome and a problem for decision making which need to be aware.

-Primary data is collected from 100 reproductive age of mother and 50 health care givers using simple random sampling method from the coverage of LAMB community health and development programs in Rangpur.
-Multivariate analysis using a multiple linear regression model is used to estimate the influencing factors for the antenalter including ethics in the tobacco yield.
+In this paper, primary data is collected from 100 reproductive age of mother and 50 health care givers using simple random sampling method from the coverage of LAMB community health and development programs in Rangpur.
+Multivariate analysis using a multiple linear regression model is employed to estimate the influencing factors for the antenatal including ethics in the tobacco yield.
 Tabular method is used to describe the socio-economic profile and explore ethical consideration of tobacco farmers regarding its cultivation

-The regression result of ANC care show that provided ANC by givers to respondent mother, place of ANC care, cost of ANC and level of trust on health provider have significant influence on the frequency of ANC care during pregnancy as indicator of maternal death prevention and age, education level of mother , education level of respondents husbands, income of household , distance to service center are insignificant on ANC care .
+The regression result of ANC care show that provided ANC by givers to respondent mother, place of ANC care, cost of ANC and level of trust on health provider have significant influence on the frequency of ANC care during pregnancy as indicator of maternal death prevention and age, education level of mother, education level of respondents husbands, income of household, distance to service center are insignificant on ANC care.